 If yes, Sigma, Hex, or Looker.
 These tools read dbt-defined metrics natively and save your analytics engineers from building a parallel semantic layer.
 If no, Power BI and Tableau are still valid picks, but plan for metric drift to become a problem in 18-24 months as the team grows.

-2. What is the primary consumer of your dashboards?
+2. The primary consumer of your dashboards

 Business users who want pre-built answers: Tableau, Power BI, Domo.
 Business users who want to ask their own questions: ThoughtSpot.
 Analysts who build and share: Hex.
 Mixed-audience organizations: Sigma (read-like-a-spreadsheet for business users, SQL for analysts).

-3. Are you shipping analytics inside your own product?
+3. Shipping analytics inside your own product

 If yes, Sisense, Looker Embed, or ThoughtSpot Embedded.
 Every other tool in this guide is built for internal analytics, and using them for customer-facing embed is a significant architectural workaround.

-4. What is the actual year-1 budget?
+4. The actual year-1 budget

 - Under $10K.
 Metabase self-hosted at $0 or Metabase cloud at $100-$575/mo.
 Nothing else belongs in this budget.